cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          is reached
   --output-profiling [{true,false}]
-                         output the profiling data into the log file --enforce-instruction-limit {true,false}
+                         output the profiling data into the log file --trace-execution {true,false}
-                         only parse the first 1000 instructions of the code to be executed --trace-execution {true,false}
                          output instruction and variable states at each execution step --dump-variables-on-stop {true,false}